-This document outlines how Wildlife Health Australia (WHA) manages the privacy and confidentiality of wildlife disease surveillance data submitted to it.
-These principles are also relevant to guide all submitters of data to WHA, including WHA coordinators and their agencies.
+This document outlines how Wildlife Health Australia (WHA) manages the privacy and confidentiality of wildlife disease surveillance data submitted to WHA.
+These principles are also relevant to guide all submitters of data to WHA, including all WHA surveillance partners and their agencies.

-This document, and the Confidentiality Principles, are prepared by Wildlife Health Australia and reviewed in consultation with the State and Territory Chief Veterinary Officer (CVO) appointed Wildlife Health Australia Coordinators (WHA Coordinators) and formally endorsed as part of the WHA business review every three years.
-Following each review, this document and the Confidentiality Principles are provided to the Animal Health Committee (AHC) for information, as part of regular WHA reporting.
+This document, and the WHA Confidentiality Principles, are prepared by Wildlife Health Australia and reviewed in consultation with the state and territory CVO1 appointed Wildlife Health Australia Coordinators (Primary WHA Coordinators) and reviewed regularly and as required.
+Following each review, this document and the WHA Confidentiality Principles are provided to the Animal Health Committee (AHC) for information, as part of regular WHA reporting.

 The document will be provided to all submitters of data to the national electronic Wildlife Health Information System (eWHIS) and as appropriate to submitters of wildlife health data to WHA through other avenues.

-The Australian Wildlife Health Network (now WHA) manages national wildlife disease surveillance data under the imprimatur of the AHC and the Primary Industries Standing Committee.
-The core business activity of WHA is collaboration with key stakeholders to coordinate wildlife health surveillance and collect information Australia-wide into a national information system, with emphasis on supporting Australia’s agriculture, trade, human health and biodiversity.
+Wildlife Health Australia (previously the Australian Wildlife Health Network) manages national wildlife disease surveillance data under the imprimatur of the AHC and the Primary Industries Standing Committee.
+The core business activity of WHA is collaboration with key stakeholders to coordinate wildlife health surveillance and collect information Australia-wide into a national information system, with emphasis on supporting Australia’s environment, biodiversity, animal and human health, trade and tourism.
 As part of this activity, WHA administers the national wildlife health information system (eWHIS), which is part of Australia’s National Animal Health Information System.
 WHA activities are driven by the increasing risk of emergency and emerging diseases with wildlife as part of their ecology.

 WHA has responsibility for national wildlife disease surveillance programs and must recognise and protect the interests of individual submitters of data, jurisdictions and the nation as a whole.
-WHA has successfully met this requirement and maintained national information in a secure environment for over ten years.
-To ensure this, WHA has established and maintained good working relationships with: the Australian Government Department of Agriculture and Water Resources; AHC; WHA Coordinators; Australian, state and territory government departments of health and environment; veterinarians at zoo based wildlife hospitals, wildlife veterinary clinics, university clinics and pathology departments; university researchers; and other stakeholders who provide data to WHA.
+WHA has successfully met this requirement and maintained national information in a secure environment for over 15 years.
+To ensure this, WHA has established and maintained good working relationships with: the Australian Government Department of Agriculture; AHC; Primary WHA Coordinators; Australian, state and territory government departments of agriculture, health and environment; veterinarians at zoo based wildlife hospitals, wildlife veterinary clinics, university clinics and pathology departments; university researchers; and other stakeholders who provide data to WHA.

-WHA’s information management is focused on protection of both national and individual interests, particularly where Australia's environment, biodiversity, animal and human health, trade and tourism may be impacted.
-The purpose of WHA information management is to improve information sharing between stakeholders whilst recognising the need for care in doing so.
-The business rules described in this document and processes put in place have served WHA well over the past ten years in facilitating sharing of information, and the experience and corporate knowledge of WHA staff ensure that information is managed appropriately.
+WHA’s data management is focused on protection of national, jurisdictional and individual interests, particularly where Australia's environment, biodiversity, animal and human health, trade and tourism may be impacted.
+The purpose of WHA data management is to improve information sharing between stakeholders whilst recognising the need for care in doing so.
+The business rules described in this document and processes put in place have served WHA well over the past 15 years in facilitating sharing of information, and the experience and corporate knowledge of WHA staff ensure that information is managed appropriately.

 WHA collects summary surveillance data (de-identified for protection of privacy) on diseases with wildlife as part of their ecology that may impact on Australia’s agriculture, trade, human health or biodiversity.
-Surveillance data also includes information pertaining to reports on antimicrobial resistance as well as disease attributable to environmental and/or intoxication events are included.
+Surveillance data also includes information pertaining to reports on antimicrobial resistance as well as disease attributable to environmental and/or toxicity events.

-Data are submitted by direct entry into eWHIS, a password protected, encrypted and secure web-enabled database.
+Data is submitted by direct entry into eWHIS, a password protected, encrypted and secure web-enabled database.
 The ability of an eWHIS user to view an individual record in eWHIS is dependent on the confidentiality level assigned to that record and the access level assigned to the user (see ‘Privacy and confidentiality’ below).
 Data may also be submitted on an ad hoc basis via other methods e.g. email or phone.

 WHA is an association incorporated under the Incorporated Associations Act in NSW.
 As such it is required to manage any private information as required by the Australian Privacy Principles in the Privacy Act 1988.

-Prior to accessing information in eWHIS, all WHA members and coordinators are required to agree to the WHA Confidentiality Principles, which include the requirement to de-identify data to avoid naming individuals or small communities, or providing any information that may compromise them (WHA Confidentiality Principles).
+Prior to accessing information in eWHIS, all WHA surveillance partners are required to agree to the WHA Confidentiality Principles, which include the requirement to de-identify data to avoid naming individual members of the public or small communities, or providing any information that may compromise them.

 Ownership of the information provided to WHA remains with the individual or organisation submitting this information.

-Information entered into eWHIS is moderated by the WHA Coordinator and by WHA staff.
+Information entered into eWHIS is moderated by WHA staff, in consultation with the data submitter where needed.
 Moderation undertaken by WHA staff can include quality assurance, de-identification for privacy purposes and assessment of the event for any sensitivity within a national context.

-If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA back to the WHA Coordinator for further consideration or, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
+If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s WOAH Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
 If considered appropriate, the confidentiality level of the record may be increased by WHA staff whilst an assessment is being made.

-Information provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for the OIE, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
+Data provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for WOAH, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
 Information is also used where appropriate to support responses to outbreaks of national emergency diseases of animals or people.
 All Information is de-identified and moderated as described above.

 Summary reports using aggregated data are published in the Animal Health Surveillance Quarterly and Animal Health in Australia publications to support the National Animal Health Information System (NAHIS).
 More detailed (non-summary) reports for inclusion in these publications will only be published with appropriate permission (see e. below).

 As needed, reports are generated for the information of the AHC, Australian, state and territory government departments of health, environment and agricultural / biosecurity agencies, the Australian Pesticides and Veterinary Medicines Authority (APVMA), or other agencies or organisations as deemed appropriate by WHA.
-The Australian Government Department of Agriculture and Water Resources as the lead agency with responsibility for Australia’s animal health status is consulted as needed on the generation and distribution of additional reports.
+The Australian Government Department of Agriculture, as the lead agency with responsibility for Australia’s animal health status, is consulted as needed on the generation and distribution of additional reports.